 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published April 8, 1973.

 Photographer capturing the Cornell Steamboat Company tug and towboat fleet after the freshet of 1893 washed the fleet out into the Hudson River.
 The freshet is a flood due to melting snow and rain.
 This one caused a late winter flood that broke an ice dam on the Rondout Creek and pushed the boats out into the Hudson River.
 Donald C. Ringwald Collection, Hudson River Maritime Museum

 The month of March has frequently been known for its capricious pranks of weather.
 On two occasions in particular —March 13, 1893 and March 12, 1936 — madcap March weather brought considerable excitement locally.
 On both dates, freshet conditions in Rondout Creek caused the ice covering the creek’s surface to go out with a rush, carrying everything in its path out towards the Hudson.